 The Simple Magic of Investing in a Three-Fund Portfolio

-Occam’s razor is the idea that the simpler solution is more likely to be correct than complex solutions.
+Occam’s razor is the idea that a simpler solution is more likely to be correct than a complex one.

-In investing, Occam’s razor is right.
+In investing, Occam’s razor is usually right.
 Simple is better.

 And in this case, simple means a handful of passively managed index funds.

-Over the long run, index investing has beaten actively managed funds as well as hedge funds.
+Over the long run, index investing has beaten actively managed funds and hedge funds.
 Most famously, there was the $1 million bet between a co-manager at Protégé Partners (a hedge fund) and Warren Buffett.

-The bet was that a fund of five hedge funds could beat the S&P 500 over 10 years… SPOILER ALERT!
+The bet was that a fund of five hedge funds could beat the S&P 500 over ten years… SPOILER ALERT!
 It did not.

 (and it lost by a very wide margin)

-There are a lot of reasons why passively managed index funds beat actively managed funds.
+There are many reasons why passively managed index funds beat actively managed funds.

 But there are also quite a lot of them.
-If you look at some of the most popular Vanguard funds, you’ll see both Total Stock Market and S&P 500.
+Looking at some of the most popular Vanguard funds, you’ll see both Total Stock Market and the S&P 500.
 What’s the difference?
 Do you need them both?
 What’s the mix?

 Fortunately, it’s even simpler than that.